mittalchande/teaching-agents/README.md

 Modern Full-Stack: Built with FastAPI for high-performance agentic logic and React/Vite with shadcn/ui for a sleek, responsive interface.

+Dynamic Multi-Turn Dialogue: Supports complex, stateful interactions across multiple turns, allowing the Student Agent to challenge the Teacher Agent for deeper explanations.

+Post-Interaction Evaluation: Features an Evaluator Agent that performs a final "reflection pass" on the entire conversation history to critique pedagogical quality and provide a learning synthesis after the session concludes.

 ## Tech Stack & Features
 - Agentic RAG: Implemented via autonomous tool use where agents interact with wikipedia.py and search.py to ground lessons in factual data.